brandur/org/drafts/qe.md

   <figcaption>Assets and liabilities of each actor before QE.</figcaption>
 </figure>

-1. The Fed announces a purchase of $80B (as of February 2014 that number is more like $85B, but let's simplify this example).
+1. The Fed announces a purchase of $4B worth of treasuries.
-1. We have 20 primary dealers.
-Each one sells the Fed $4B worth of treasuries, including Bank A.
+1. In our simplified model, Bank A is the Fed's only primary dealer.
+It satisfies the Fed's entire demand by selling it $4B of treasuries.
 1. $4B appears in Bank A's credit column with the Fed.
 This number counts toward the required reserve which the Fed has mandated as part of its role of central bank.
-1. Bank A is now free to lend out this extra money, which could translate into total loans of as much as $40B thanks to the fractional-reserve banking system (or $800B across all the banks). (**B:** fact check)
+1. Although not available as cash, Bank A is now sitting on $4B extra worth of reserve.
+Before QE, it was just satisfying its reserve requirement by holding $1B for its $10B in deposits.
+After QE, it can now invest or loan out significantly more money if it can get its hands on the cash to do so.

 <figure>
   <table>